How Six Printers Overcame Business Challenges

 “Thirty percent of the new customers we gained during 2019 were recruited through our website,” reports Wilmott.
 She says the goal for VMS is not simply new customers, but those that will sustain the relationship and increase their business over time.
 Therefore, “new customer” and “great customer” are measured on different timelines.

-For Consideration: Does your company have a passive or active approach to new customer recruitment and the way it presents itself to the world?
+For Consideration: Does your printing company have a passive or active approach to new customer recruitment and the way it presents itself to the world?

-Challenge: Recruiting/Retaining Production Personnel
+Business Challenge 3: Recruiting/Retaining Production Personnel

 Kristopher Parks, Director of Print Production for Retail, The Bernard Group